All-Hands-AI/OpenHands/docs/modules/usage/how-to/cli-mode.md

 OpenHands can be run in an interactive CLI mode, which allows users to start an interactive session via the command line.

-This mode is different from the [headless mode](headless-mode), which is non-interactive.
+This mode is different from the [headless mode](headless-mode), which is non-interactive and better for scripting.

 ## With Python